Board of Directors

 Mike Galgon, Treasurer

-Mike Galgon is a Seattle-based entrepreneur, angel investor, and impact investor.
+Mike Galgon is Co-Founder and Managing Director of Pioneer Square Labs, a Seattle-based startup studio and venture fund.
+For the past two decades, Galgon has been an entrepreneur, angel investor, and impact investor in Seattle.
 In 1997, he co-founded Avenue A, which grew to become the world's largest independent digital agency.
 Avenue A spawned multiple other digital marketing companies, including Atlas and DRIVEpm, which collectively traded as aQuantive (Nasdaq: AQNT).
 After the sale of aQuantive to Microsoft in 2007, Galgon served as its Chief Advertising Strategist until 2009.
 Since then, Galgon has actively committed himself to early-stage technology investing, impact investing, and education.
-He currently serves on the boards of technology companies Real Networks, Flexe, Energy Savvy, Krux, and Buddy TV; of impact investors Global Partnerships and MicroEnergy Credits; and of educational leaders The Bush School and Summit Public Schools (a leading charter schools management organization).
-He also advises a number of early-stage ventures, including nFluence, Sokanu, Appnique, and Glassnetics.
+He currently serves on the boards of technology companies Ad Lightning, Flexe, Pixvana, and Pipeline Deals; of impact investor Global Partnerships; and of educational leaders The Bush School and The Thacher School.
 Prior to founding aQuantive, Mike served with Volunteers In Service To America (VISTA) in inner-city Boston, and as a diving officer in the U.S. Navy.
 Mike holds an M.B.A. from the Harvard Business School and a bachelor's degree in economics from Duke University.

 Dr. Bert Green is a leading interventional cardiologist and has participated in the invention of numerous medical devices.
 He is active on the staff of Providence Medical Center, Swedish Hospital Medical Center and Highline Community Hospital, and has been on the Clinical Faculty of the University of Washington Medical Center.
 He received a B.S. in Biochemistry from the City University of New York and his M.D. from the Medical College of Pennsylvania.
 Dr. Green lives with his wife, Alexandra Brookshire, and their three children in Seattle.